Having Fun with Elvis on Stage

-Having Fun with Elvis on Stage is a 1974 spoken word concert album by American singer and musician Elvis Presley consisting entirely of dialogue and banter, mostly jokes, by Presley between songs during his live concerts, with the songs themselves removed from the recordings.
-The album was created as a ploy by Presley's manager Colonel Tom Parker to release a Presley album through his own label, Boxcar Records, without using content that contractually belonged to RCA Records, so that Parker could earn 100% of the profits.
-Having Fun with Elvis on Stage was first sold at Presley's concerts, but RCA later claimed rights to the recordings and began to package and distribute it.
+Having Fun with Elvis on Stage is a 1974 spoken word concert album by American singer and musician Elvis Presley consisting entirely of dialogue and banter, mostly jokes, by Presley between songs during his live concerts; the songs themselves were removed from the recordings.
+Presley's manager Colonel Tom Parker conceived the album as a ploy to release a Presley recording through his own label, Boxcar Records, without using content that contractually belonged to RCA Records, so that Parker could retain 100% of the profits.
+Having Fun with Elvis on Stage was first sold exclusively at Presley's Las Vegas concerts during the summer of 1974; however, RCA later claimed rights to the recording and began to package and distribute it.

-Having Fun with Elvis on Stage has been considered Presley's worst album; many critics felt that the compilation of banter was incoherent and lacked context with the removal of the songs.
+Having Fun with Elvis on Stage is generally considered to be Presley's worst commercially released album; many critics felt that the compilation of banter was incoherent and lacked context with the removal of the songs.
 In their 1991 book, Jimmy Guterman and Owen O'Donnell named Having Fun with Elvis on Stage the worst rock-and-roll album of all time, noting its lack of actual "rock and roll."
-Though Presley hated the album and insisted that it be withdrawn, RCA reissued it shortly after his death in 1977.
-Having Fun with Elvis on Stage reached number 130 on the Billboard 200 and peaked at number 9 on the Billboard Hot Country LPs.
+Though Presley apparently had no love for the album and wanted it deleted from his catalog, it was reissued by RCA shortly after Presley's unexpected death in 1977.